apache/iceberg/format/spec.md

 #### Default value

-Default value can be assigned to a column when the column is added to an Iceberg table as part of the schema evolution.
-They are tracked at the level of a nested field inside a struct, thus it can be used for both top-level columns and nested columns.
-Iceberg tracks two default values internally: `initial-default` and `write-default`.
-The `initial-default` is used to read rows belonging to files that lack the column (i.e. the files were written before the column is added); the `write-default` value will be used for the automatically populating the column if user later inserts new rows without specifying the column.
+Default values can be tracked for struct fields (both nested structs and the top-level schema's struct).
+There are two defaults for a field:
+- `initial-default` is a value that must be projected when reading a data file that was written before the field was added to the schema.
+- `write-default` is a value that must be written for all rows when the field is missing from input data while writing a new data file.

+Note that all schema fields are required when writing data into a table.
+Omitting a known field from a data file is not allowed.
+The write default for a field should be written when a field is not supplied to a write.
+If the write-default is not set, the writer must fail.

-The first time user introduce a default value, the value is set for both `initial-default` and `write-default`.
+The first time user introduces a default value, the value is set for both `initial-default` and `write-default`.
 Later, only the `write-default` can be changed, and it will only affect the rows to be inserted in the future.

 Default value can be set for any column types, when a querying a struct column with default value set, if one child field is not present in the default struct, it will traverse downward to look up a default value set at its child level recursively.
 Also, `initial-default` and `write-default` will cascade using the corresponding child `initial-default` and `write-default` independently.
 An example of this cascading logic is: